We’re evolving. Mercer is now part of the new, expanded Marsh brand

 • The plan option is actuarially equivalent to a platinum-level plan on HealthCare.gov (i.e., at least 90%), allowing for a de minimis variation permitted under the ACA rules.

-• The plan option coverage includes benefits in the CA Benchmark Plan, including pediatric dental and vision benefits (which can be on a stand-alone basis).
+• The plan option coverage includes benefits in the CA benchmark plan, including pediatric dental and vision benefits (which can be on a stand-alone basis).
 Beyond that, no other cost-sharing requirements apply.

-• Coverage must be available to the following dependents: spouses or registered domestic partners and the covered employee’s children (including any legally adopted child, recognized natural child, stepchild, foster child, and minor legal ward).
+• Coverage must be available to the following dependents: spouses or registered domestic partners and the covered employee’s children (including any legally adopted child, recognized natural child, stepchild, foster child, or minor legal ward).

 MCO compliance obligations